DURING – What happens at a hearing?

 They will read your Self-Report if you have provided one and any other information you provide.

 The members will give you a chance to have your say about your views on the order.
+They may also ask you some questions.
+The members may also have questions for your treating team.

 After hearing what you think and hearing from your treating team, the members will take some time to make their decision.